Full height, cafe, tier on tier or solid - there's a gorgeous shutter style for every window.

 If you're not sure what style of shutters to go for, start by thinking about your room.
 Do you want more privacy?
 More control of the light from your window?
 Insulation from outside cold or noise?
 Or a combination of all three?
 Whatever your priorities, we'll help you find the interior shutter style for you.

-Cafe Shutters are designed to cover only the lower section of your windows.
+Café Style Shutters are designed to cover only the lower section of your windows.
 These are the perfect choice if you want to prevent passers-by peering into your home.
-The top part of the window is usually left with nothing at all covering it, except maybe a roman blind or curtain for evenings.
+The top part of the window is usually left with nothing at all covering it, except maybe a Roman blind or curtain for evenings.

 If you are going to keep these shutter panels closed most of the time, with the slats tilted at a very slight angle, we suggest you go for wide panels.
 Fewer shutter panels on the window will create a more open, spacious look to your interior.
 If, however, you plan to open your shutters regularly, you may want narrower panels to fold back more discretely.

-Tier on Tier shutters (also known as double hung shutters) are designed to let you open the top section of shutter panels independently from the lower section.
-These are a great choice if you are concerned about privacy but still want to allow maximum light into your room.
+Tier on Tier Shutters (also known as double hung shutters) are designed to let you open the top section of shutter panels independently from the lower section.
+These are a great shutter style choice if you are concerned about privacy but still want to allow maximum light into your room.

 We usually advise narrow width panels, hinged together for tier on tier shutters.
 This means they can ‘concertina’ or bi-fold onto each other neatly when they are opened, keeping the windows clear.

-That's probably why these shutters are very popular for Victorian and Edwardian style 135° angled bay windows (sash window type bays).
+That's probably why this shutter style is popular for Victorian and Edwardian style 135° angled bay windows (sash window type bays).

 Tier on tier shutters work well if you are going to open the top panels on a fairly regular basis.
 If, however, you are likely to leave the top shutters panels closed, a better option might be full height shutters.